emichris/Build-a-Stock-Price-Indicator/README.md

 + Create a project environment (Anaconda Env Recommended)
 ```
 $ conda create --name myenv # Assuming Anaconda is installed, See above
-$ conda create -n pht python=3.7 anaconda
 $ source activate myenv
 ```

 + Setup dependencies
 ```
-$ pip install -r REQUIREMENTS.txt
+$ pip install -r requirements.txt
 ```

 + Start the server
 ```
 $ cd Build-a-Stock-Price-Indicator/prediction_engine
-$ python prophet.py
+$ python prediction_engine.py
 ```
+Once the app is running, go to http:0:0:0:5000 to view the live app.

 ### How it works
-Once the app is running, enter a valid stock symbol eg AMZN for Amazon, TSLA for TSLA.
+Once the app is running, enter a valid stock symbol eg AMZN for Amazon, TSLA for Tesla.
 The app fetches real time data using yahoo finance api.
-Once in a while, an error comes in retrieving data from yahoo finance as they check for captcha to make sure no automated system is using their data.
-In that case, just go back to the homepage and try again.

 ## Results<a name="results"></a>
-The applciation was tested using the following stocks: the values of the root mean  square error, mean absolute error on a subset testing test is given below:
+The applciation was tested using the following stocks: GOOG, TSLA, AMZN and received `r2 scores` of `0.97, 0.95, and 0.95` respectively.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-I want to give thanks to [Udacity](https://unsplash.com/) for the opportunity to work on this project as part of my Data Nanodegree Program.
-For more license information, click on [LICENSE](License)
+I want to thank [Udacity](https://unsplash.com/) for the opportunity to work on this project as part of my Data Nanodegree Program.
+MIT Standard License applies.